Call for support for the creation of online educational modules.

-DySoC and NIMBioS continue their seminars series on topics related to social complexity in the Fall 2018 semester.
-Seminars are held in Hallam Auditorium (Room 206) at NIMBioS at 3:30.
+DySoC and NIMBioS continue their seminars series on topics related to social complexity in the Spring 2019 semester.
+Unless otherwise noted, seminars are held in Hallam Auditorium (Room 206) at NIMBioS at 3:30.
 Most are also live streamed and recorded.

 EEB/Math 681.
 Evolution of human distinctiveness: a review of ideas and mathematical models.